 - Save 50% of every bonus.
 If you don't consider your bonus money as part of your regular income, it becomes much easier to just put away a portion of it every year.
 This helps in two ways.
 One, it increases your savings.
 Two, it decreases your lifestyle inflation.
 It's a win win!

 Lifestyle inflation is going to happen regardless of the precautions you take.
 It's natural and you shouldn't feel guilty of it.
-But there are things you can do to minimize it that will help you out in the long run.
-Just being aware of it's presence might even be enough to help!
-Now excuse me while I go pour myself a delicious Burton Baton.
+But there are things you can do to minimize the impact that will help you out in the long run.
+Just being aware of it's presence might even be enough to help.